argilla-io/argilla/docs/_source/community/contributing.md

 ![fork-bar](../_static/images/community/contributing/fork-bar.PNG)

 Now, fill in the information.
-Remember to uncheck the `Copy develop branch only` if you are going to work in or from another branch (for instance, to fix documentation the main branch is used)  Then, click on `Create fork`.
+Remember to uncheck the `Copy develop branch only` if you are going to work in or from another branch (for instance, to fix documentation the `main` branch is used).
+Then, click on `Create fork`.

 ![create-fork](../_static/images/community/contributing/create-fork.PNG)

 Now, you will be redirected to your fork.
-You can see that you are in your fork because the name of the repository will be your username/argilla, and it will indicate `forked from argilla-io/argilla`.
+You can see that you are in your fork because the name of the repository will be your `username/argilla`, and it will indicate `forked from argilla-io/argilla`.

 #### Clone your forked repository